7:00am PT by Scott Feinberg

 Together with his advisors, Weinstein figured out how to game the system — mostly without breaking any rules.
 From the very beginning, he took part in, or at least authorized, no-holds-barred campaigning, from spending outrageous amounts of money in support of his contenders to shamelessly smearing others'.

 Weinstein made an art form out of cultivating Academy members.
 He put retired publicists who were members of the Academy on his payroll, with the expectation that they would spread positive buzz about his films to their contemporaries.
-He flattered other Academy members by arranging lunches and dinners at fancy restaurants in New York and Los Angeles with his contending talent (the most famous example being Life Is Beautiful's Roberto Benigni), and then making sure the press covered those meetings as tacit endorsements.
+He flattered other Academy members by arranging lunches and dinners at fancy restaurants in New York and Los Angeles with his contending talent (Life Is Beautiful's Roberto Benigni dined with Elizabeth Taylor, for example), and then making sure the press covered those meetings as tacit endorsements.
 He courted Academy members in places that hadn't received much courting before, particularly throughout Europe.
 Weinstein's team, and sometimes he himself, rang up Academy members on the telephone, ostensibly to confirm that they had received their screeners, but really to lobby them — at least until the Academy banned the practice, at which point it occurred somewhat less frequently.
-And he arranged screenings of his films at popular vacation destinations — Vail, Aspen and the like — so that Academy members had no excuse not to have seen them.
+And he arranged screenings of his films at popular vacation destinations — Vail, Aspen and the like — so that Academy members had no excuse not to have seen them over the holidays.

 Weinstein also developed relationships with influential journalists and tastemakers, providing them with great copy (he was the most quotable guy in town since Samuel Goldwyn) and, when that wasn't enough, offering enticements like book deals.
 He had a knack for generating media attention for a film by doing things like picking fights (that he never expected to win) with the MPAA over ratings.
 And he knew better than anyone how to push an angle that would frame his film as being so socially important that it would be irresponsible not to vote for it.

-Weinstein convinced talent that it would be worth it for them to give up their lives for several months and devote themselves full-time to glad-handing, and he generally was proven correct (see: The Imitation Game's Morten Tyldum and so many other examples).
+Weinstein convinced talent that it would be worth it for them to give up their lives for several months and devote themselves full-time to glad-handing, and he generally was proven correct (even by people previously in town, like The Imitation Game's Morten Tyldum, and many others).
 And, in many cases, although clearly not all, he took care of his talent: Gwyneth Paltrow, who he put on the map with the best picture-winning Shakespeare in Love, for which she was awarded the best actress Oscar, once told a journalist, "Working for Harvey is like working for the mafia.
 There are all these favors."
 In short, there's a reason — or, rather, many reasons — why he was thanked at the Oscars more times than God, literally.